Optimize your marketing campaign analysis with our marketing tools and training. Grow your business and professional marketing skills today

 - Discuss the campaign with key stakeholders

 - Provide valuable learnings for future campaigns

 Because digital campaigns vary so wildly, I’m going to use this article to provide an overview of what in my experience are the most important components to include within a post-campaign analysis dashboard.
 This can be useful for in-house marketing teams or for discussion with supporting agency partners to create something that works for everyone.

-If you’re either creating or initiating a PCA, I would also advise that you arrange a meeting or forum to discuss the outputs of the report.
+If you’re either creating or initiating marketing analysis, I would also advise that you arrange a meeting or forum to discuss the outputs of the report.
 By all means, send the report out in advance as a pre-read but it’s usually best to get all the key stakeholders together as a group to discuss the campaign results.

 Key steps and components to optimize your marketing campaigns

-As a priority, it’s crucial to set the right context and tone for the post-campaign analysis (PCA).
-At the starting point it will be important to provide a brief overview of the campaign’s strategy and objectives:
+As a priority, it’s crucial to set the right context and tone for the post-campaign analysis.
+At the starting point it will be important to provide a brief overview of the campaign’s objectives and KPIs: